 This article is sponsored by Six Horizon Enterprises Inc. — the exclusive distributor of Mobil™ Lubricants in Bulacan.
 All the car care tips come from standard car maintenance manuals and ideas from Bulakenyo car enthusiasts and experts.

 1. Drive With Care

-Do not accelerate your engine right after start-up, as this quickly adds to the wear of the car engine.
+Do not accelerate your engine right after start-up, as this quickly adds to the car engine’s wear.
 Accelerate slowly when you begin your drive.
 Shift to neutral at red lights to give the engine some time to rest.
 Be car considerate, and you will be rewarded with a long time between repairs.

 2. Keep An Eye On The Fluids

 Keeping the motor oil, power steering fluid, and coolant topped up is an easy way to maintain your car’s performance.
 Refer to your owner’s manual or ask your mechanic to show you how to check your fluid levels and where to pour in more, if needed.
 Fluids are the lifeblood of cars.
 Without certain fluids – expensive damages happen.
-If you are consistently adding fluids to your car, much more frequently than normal, then there is a reason for it.
-Soemthing might be wrong in your engine parts, and you should discuss the situation with your trusted auto care mechanic.
+If you are consistently adding fluids to your car, much more frequently than usual, then there is a reason for it.
+Something might be wrong with your engine parts, and you should discuss the situation with your trusted auto care mechanic.

 3. Wash Your Car Once A Week